mino512/1bpp2c/README.md

+Working with microcontrollers often means squeezing every last byte of memory.
+One of the biggest challenges is simply getting bitmaps into your code efficiently.

+It’s often the case that a simple user interface is preferred on a microcontroller requiring only 2-color images for output on devices like
+LED-arrays, LCD, OLED, etc...

+While there are online tools for converting images into code, I discovered that online code converters only seem to produce 16bpp, 24bpp, and 32bpp formats.
+Those image formats take up an extraordinary amount of space on the microcontroller and are limited to high-color displays.

+###### Formula:
+  - 1bpp  = (width\*height)/8
+  - 16bpp  = (width\*height*2)
+  - 24bpp  = (width\*height*3)
+  - 32bpp  = (width\*height*3)

+#### Example:
+- `256 x 128` @ 1bpp → **4,096 bytes**
+- The same image at only 16bpp → **65,536 bytes** (!)

+That’s a **16× memory saving**.
+Perfect for microcontrollers.

+#### The solution: 1bpp2c

 `1bpp2c` takes a **(1bpp) .bmp file** and converts it into **C code array** that can be used with a wide range of compilers and environments, including:
 - Arduino IDE